Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Two-dimensional faces of

 As we discussed in the previous section, each face of a polyhedral cone has two representations, i.e, H-representation, the intersection of the facets containing the face, and V-representation, the convex hull of the extreme rays contained in the face.
 For $2$-dimensional faces of $\Gamma_4$, each of them contains exactly two extreme rays.
 Thus in this paper we adopt the V-representation.
 For each two extreme rays of $\Gamma_4$, to determine whether the convex hull of them forms a face of $\Gamma_4$, we only need to check that the intersection of the facets containing the two extreme rays is a face of dimension $2$, that is, containing no other extreme rays.
 The catalogue of all $2$-dimensional faces of $\Gamma_4$ is generated by Algorithm \ref{alg:Framwork}.

-The result of Algorithm \ref{alg:Framwork}, i.e., $2$-dimensional faces corresponding to those ``$1$''-entries in $C$ are classified in Table \ref{table:1}.
-Similar to the fact that the $41$ extreme rays can be classified in $11$ types, the $2$-dimensional faces can also be classified to $59$ types, and in each type, each face can be obtained from another by permuting the indices in $N_4$.
+The result of Algorithm \ref{alg:Framwork}, i.e., $510$ $2$-dimensional faces corresponding to those ``$1$''-entries in $C$ are classified in Table \ref{table:1}.
+Similar to the fact that the $41$ extreme rays can be classified in $11$ types, the \rv{$510$} $2$-dimensional faces can also be classified to $59$ types, and in each type, each face can be obtained from another by permuting the indices in $N_4$.
 These $59$ types of faces are listed in the upper triangle of Table \ref{table:1}.
-Rows and columns are both labeled by the $11$ types of extreme rays of $\Gamma_4$.
+We label the rows and columns with the $11$ types of extreme rays of $\Gamma_4$.
 For simplicity, we denote the face $F=\mr{cone}(E_1, E_2)$ by $(E_1,E_2)$.
 In each cell with ``$(E_1, E_2)\ n$, Thm. $m$'', ``$(E_1, E_2)$'' denote a representative of the type of $2$-dimensional faces, where ``$E_1$ $(E_2)$'' is a representative of the type the extrem rays in the column (row), ``$n$'' is the number of the faces in this type and this face is characterized in ``Thm. $m$'' in Section \ref{af}.
 For the cell with ``$0$'', the convex hull of the two extreme rays in each type forms no $2$-dimensional faces of $\Gamma_4$.
+More details of the faces in Table \ref{table:1} are discussed in Section \ref{af}.